Phone: (209) 946-2153

 ECPE 195.
 Senior Project I. 2 Units.

 This first semester capstone design course instructs students in the application of design processes and interdisciplinary teamwork.
 Student teams select a project and develop requirements, test, and design documents.
 Projects incorporate consideration of engineering standards and realistic constraints such as economics, the environment, sustainability, manufacturability, or safety.
 Components are evaluated and selected.
 Feasibility is analyzed through prototyping or simulation and results are presented via oral and written reports.
 This course is cross listed with EPHY 195.
-Prerequisites: Completion of all Fundamental Skills; ECPE 131 with a "C-" or better; ECPE 121, ECPE 141, ECPE 172 or ECPE 174 with a "C-" or better.
+Prerequisite that may be taken concurrently: ECPE 121, ECPE 141, ECPE 172 or ECPE 174 with a "C-" or better.

 ECPE 196.
 Senior Project II.
 2 Units.